VectorGits/VectorGits/README.md

 ## 👩🏽‍💻About me
 I´m a Front-end developer.
 I started coding when I was 15, and haven´t stopped since.
-I´m experienced in web development and am currently learning new technologies and builing my skillset.
+I´m experienced in web development and I'm currently learning new technologies and builing my skillset.

 ### 💡Skills
 - HTML, CSS and JavaScript